Authentic print in a classroom reflects what is valued and important to the community.

 Guidelines for an Effective Word Wall

-Did you know that over 50% of the words students read are high frequency words?
+Did you know that over 50% of the words children read are high frequency words?
 According to Dr. Robert L. Hillerich, a Professor at Bowling Green University, “Just three words I, and, the account for ten percent of all words in printed English.”
-So how important is it to explicitly teach students these words?
+So how important is it to explicitly teach children these words?
 Very!
-If students can read high frequency words in a snap, their reading fluency will increase and they can focus on the more challenging task of comprehension.
+If children can read high frequency words in a snap, their reading fluency will increase and they can focus on the more challenging task of comprehension.
 If they can write these words in a snap, they can build their writing fluency, learn the standardized spelling of common words, and increase the readability of their pieces.
 Explicitly teaching three to five high frequency words each week is key to helping children learn them.

 The word wall is the place in your classroom where high frequency words are housed after you have taught them (other important words such as vocabulary or theme words should be posted elsewhere).
-The word wall serves as a visual reminder and reference tool for your students that they can use whenever they read or write.
+The word wall serves as a visual reminder and reference tool for your children that they can use whenever they read or write.
 A word wall makes it possible for children to write conventionally without asking for help, allowing them to be more independent.
 When children can spell these high frequency words correctly and with automaticity, it frees them to concentrate on applying themselves to the content of their pieces or on spelling more challenging words.
 Incidentally, as children peruse the word wall in search of the word they are looking for, they end up reading and reviewing several other important words as well.
 The word wall also gives children practice with visual discrimination, an important building block for reading.
 For example, the words the, their, these, and there all look similar; however when they are posted near one another, children can see how each letter’s spot creates a very different word.
 Word walls that speak to all learners are relevant, up-to-date, interactive, highly visible, and are particularly beneficial to the English language learner.

 Where should I place the word wall in my room?